 a) Indicate your area of interests.
 You may pose a question, define a problem, or specify a theme that you would like to address, and questions that arise from current research in the area.
 This should be addressed clearly and thoroughly.

 b) Look on the web at professors and their research.
 Look specifically for professors whose research interests are aligned with yours and indicate it.

 c) End the statement in a positive manner, demonstrating your excitement and readiness for the challenges ahead.

 Applicants will be asked to provide the names of at least two references (professors, supervisors, employers, or others able to comment on your academic performance and suitability for graduate studies).
 Recommendations should specifically address your ability to succeed in your proposed academic program and discuss any experience that may have prepared you to succeed in the program.
 Your recommenders will be required to fill out an online recommendation form which will be automatically requested by entering their contact details on the application form.
 You will need to enter their full name, title, institution and email address.

-Students are selected on the basis of their academic merit and the potential match between the Institute’s research activities and the student’s research interests (i.e. CyI’s capacity to support the students’ Master’s research in terms of facilities, infrastructure and supervision).
+The Admissions Committee reviews applications and makes its decision on the basis of the student’s academic merit and the match between the Institute’s research activities and the student’s research interests, i.e. Cyi’s capacity to support the students’ Master’s research in terms of facilities, infrastructure and supervision.

 Go to the online application form

 |€110 per year